Talking Time Communicators

 • Let’s Get Physical

 Language is expressive.
 Word selection is used to state ones’ ideas or make requests for something one wants or needs.
 Language is receptive.
 It interprets the meaning of what is said and responds accordingly.
-It has social/cultural contextual rules for grammar and word meanings.
-One communicates and connects with the exchange of oral language using […]
+It has social/cultural contextual rules for […]

 Read More